nekosys-os/nkm/README.md

-# nkm
+# NekoMake

-The NekoMake build system
+nkm is short for NekoMake, which is the build system for nekosys.